25th January 2016

 The certification system “The Nordic textile reuse and recycling commitment” has the aim to decrease the environmental impact of textile consumption and to strenghten the competitiveness of the Nordic region by increasing reuse and recycling of textiles in the Nordic countries.

-The certification system makes sure that defined criteria in a Standard for transparency and environmental performance (previously called code of conduct) for all phases of the collection, sorting, reuse and recycling processes of used textiles are fulfilled.
+The certification system makes sure that defined criteria in a Standard for transparency and environmental performance for all phases of the collection, sorting, reuse and recycling processes of used textiles are fulfilled.
 The core of the commitment is the standard for transparency and environmental performance that addresses the environmental performance of collection, sorting, reuse and recycling operations, as well as issues such as transparency and reporting.

 Consumers will by following the website get information about the certified organisations to make sure that the their used textiles to reuse and recycling are managed in a sustainable way.